 Stir while the mixture foams up.

 Carefully pour the hot caramel mixture over the puff corn.
-Coat the puff corn as well as you can.
+Use a rubber spatula to coat the puff corn as well as you can.

 It’s okay if every puff isn't perfectly covered yet, you’ll have more chances to evenly coat them during the baking process.

-Bake and stir every 10-15 minutes for 50-60 minutes or until it's no longer sticky.
-You can tell it's done when a cooled piece is crunchy.
+Bake and give it a good stir every 10-15 minutes for 50-60 minutes or until it's no longer sticky.
+To tell when it's done, pop a piece in the fridge to quickly cool it.
+If it's crunchy and not at all sticky or tacky, it's done.

-Pour the caramel corn puffs out onto wax paper or parchment paper.
+Pour the caramel corn puffs out into an even layer on wax paper or parchment paper.
 If desired, sprinkle some sea salt over the puff corn before it cools.

 Cinnamon Spice Caramel Puff Corn

-Jazz up this easy caramel puff corn recipe with cinnamon and cayenne for a warm and spicy snack.
+Jazz up this easy recipe with cinnamon and cayenne for a warm and spicy snack.

 Just stir in 2 teaspoons of cinnamon and ½ teaspoon of cayenne when you add the baking soda.